Prerequisites to Install Calibo Accelerate Orchestrator Agent on Amazon EKS Cluster by Using mTLS

 Amazon S3

-Ensure connectivity to Amazon S3 to download Lazsa Orchestrator Agent Helm charts. -
+Ensure connectivity to Amazon S3 to download Calibo Accelerate Orchestrator Agent Helm charts. -

-Ensure the Lazsa Platform is accessible from your EKS cluster.
-This connectivity is required to establish a secure connection between the Orchestrator agent and the Lazsa Platform.
+Ensure the Calibo Accelerate platform is accessible from your EKS cluster.
+This connectivity is required to establish a secure connection between the Orchestrator agent and the Calibo Accelerate platform.

 The following commands help you generate a self-signed Certificate Authority (CA) certificate, server certificate, and client certificate.
 You can also use your trusted root CA to generate these certificates.